NIDA Genetics Consortium (ICPSR 34547)

 Along with the description of the NIDA Genetics Consortium, the Web site outlines policies for access and distribution of DNA and clinical data from NIDA-funded studies on the genetics of addiction vulnerability.

-These data are not available from ICPSR.
-Users should consult the data owners directly (via NIDA Genetics Consortium) for details on obtaining the data and documentation.
+These data are not available from NAHDAP.
+Users should consult the data owners directly (via NIDA Genetics Consortium) for details on obtaining these resources.